Zettlr/zettlr-docs/docs/en/guides/guide-zettelkasten.md

 The first thing you want to do to create your Zettelkasten is to have a look at your preferences.
 The following settings convert Zettlr into a supercharged Zettelkasten:

 - General tab
-    - File Information: On
+    - File information: On
-    - Sidebar: Thin mode.
+    - File manager mode: Thin mode.
 - Spellchecking tab
     - Turn off all dictionaries
 - Export tab